January '92, the ABA USA celebrates its 15th. anniversary.

 May this year the UCI announced a transition period of three years concerning the integration of the I.BMX.F. into the U.C.I.
 For the time being the UCI replaced the I.BMX.F. board for a UCI BMX Commission composed of the following persons:

 It was announced that 4 new BMX organizations had joined the world organization.
 They were: Mordovia, Lituania, Czech Republic and Slovakia.
-Development in eastern Europe are very good.
-At this moment now 35 countries with BMX organizations affiliated.
+Developments in eastern Europe are very good.
+At this moment now 35 countries with BMX organizations were affiliated.
 Starting September 1993 the UCI office in Lausanne - Switzerland will have a full-time BMX coordinator working for this sport-section.
-Appointed official Mr. Jeroen Vrijdag, younger brother of Louis (President of the BMX Com.)
+Appointed official was Mr. Jeroen Vrijdag, younger brother of Louis Vrijdag (President of the BMX Com.)

 The total number of entries for the event was around 400, which is kind of low.
 The track itself was not really of Superclass quality.

 June 3rd.
-I received a Latvian BMX rulebook with inscription.
+I received a copy of the Latvian BMX rulebook with inscription.

 Janis Silins and Aldons Vrublevskis of the Latvian BMX Federation handed me a BMX rulebook with an inscription, thanking me for helping/coaching them getting BMX organized in Latvia.
 Ofcourse I was very proud receiving their respect, thanks dear Latvian friends, it was my pleasure!